Autumn Lights and Frosty Trails – A Girls’ Trip from Spital am Semmering over Kampalpe

 On the final climb, we picked up the pace a bit, making it (well, almost) back home by 10:30 a.m., just in time to take over the kids, so Christian could start his workday.

-Nearly 14 kilometers, 740 meters of elevation, and a solid 2 hours and 20 minutes of pure trail bliss – a perfect start to the weekend.
+A trailrun with 14 kilometers and 740 meters of elevation in 2 hours and 20 minutes – a perfect start to the weekend.

 Elevation Instead of Flowers – A Name Day on the Trail